yupxu/useful_script/README.md

 # useful_script
-This repository is used to keep track of useful script for later usage
+This repository is used to keep track of useful script for later use